-If we want to understand the nature of corruption as a governance regime, we have to clearly distinguish between three evolutionary stages of corruption.
+However, if we want to understand the nature of corruption as a governance regime we have to clearly distinguish between three levels of corruption.

-The first evolutionary stage is the simplest-so-called day-to-day corruption.
-It is characterized by scattered, sporadic, face-to-face corrupt transactions involving players in the economy and of the public authority.
+The first level is the simplest, the so-called day-to-day corruption, which is characterized by scattered, sporadic face-to-face corruption transactions, involving the players of economy and of public authority.

-The second evolutionary stage is when corruption ascends vertically to reach the higher layers of governance.
-These are not just occasional transactions-they show signs of being a regular practice.
-The cooperation of players becomes more complex not only on the side of corruption supply, but also on the side of corruption demand, namely that the corruption partners on the side of the economy are in many cases oligarchs or criminals of the organized underworld.
-(We need to distinguish between the abovementioned two groups: while criminal organizations carry out illegal "economic" activities supported by an illegitimate access, oligarchs, on the other hand, usually conduct lawful economic activities, but mostly with illegitimate access.)
+The second level is when corruption vertically reaches the higher layers of governance and these are not only occasional transactions, but show the sign of regular nature.
+The cooperation of players becomes more complex not only on the side of corruption supply, but also on the side of corruption demand, namely that the corruption partners on the side of economy are in many cases oligarchs or criminals of the organised underworld.